flutter/plugins/packages/url_launcher/url_launcher/README.md

 ### Encoding URLs

-URLs should be safely encoded, espeically when including spaces or other special characters.
-We can do this using dart's `Uri` helper methods included in `dart:core`:
+URLs must be properly encoded, especially when including spaces or other special characters.
+This can be done using the [`Uri` class](https://api.dart.dev/stable/2.7.1/dart-core/Uri-class.html):
 ```dart
 import 'dart:core';
 import 'package:url_launcher/url_launcher.dart';